 You must have completed the academic stage of legal training.
-This stage is usually completed either by graduating with a qualifying law degree or with a non-law degree then passing the Common Professional Examination or gaining a Graduate Diploma in Law.
-Subject to the above the applications will be based on the University's admission policy, Code of Practice and Mission Statement.
-In addition you must apply for registration as a student member of the Law Society to enrol on the course.
+This stage is usually completed either by graduating with a qualifying law degree or with a non-law degree then passing the Common Professional Examination (Graduate Diploma in Law).
+All full time applications must be made through this website.

 Months of entry